A PTAS for the Time-Invariant Incremental Knapsack problem

-In order to describe more consistently scenarios arising in real-world applications, many recent works studied extensions of classical combinatorial optimization problems to multi-period settings, see e.g. \cite{Hartline08,Sharp07,Skutella08}.
-Bienstock et al. \cite{Bienstock13} proposed an interesting generalization of \maxk \ that they dubbed \emph{time-Invariant Incremental Knapsack} (\iik).
-In \iik, we are given a set of items $[n]$ with profits $p : [n] \rightarrow \Rp$ and weights $w : [n] \rightarrow \Rp$ and a knapsack with non decreasing capacity $b_t$ over time $t \in [T]$, i.e. $0 < b_t \leq b_{t+1}$ for $t \in [T-1]$.
-We are allowed to add items at each time as long as the capacity constraint is not violated, and once inserted, an item cannot be removed from the knapsack.
-The goal is to maximize the total profit, which is defined to be the sum, over $t \in [T]$, of profits of items in the knapsack at time $t$. \iik \ models a scenario where available resources (e.g. money, labour force) augment over time in a predictable way, allowing an increase of our portfolio.
+\iik \ models a scenario where available resources (e.g. money, labour force) augment over time in a predictable way, allowing to grow our portfolio.
 Take e.g. a bond market with an extremely low level of volatility, where all coupons render profit only at their common maturity time $T$ (\emph{zero-coupon} bonds) and an increasing budget over time that allows buying more and more (differently sized and priced) packages of those bonds.